circonus/product-docs/passport/configuration-files.md

 In the left menu, you will see a list of supported plugins broken out by the plugin category supported by the target agent.

 You can filter the results by using the search box.
 To use a plugin, simply drag it from the left menu and drop it over a compatible node on the canvas.
 The plugins that can connect is agent specific.

-:::info Example
+:::note Example

 When working with Telegraf, you can drag an output plugin over an input plugin, but not the other way around because the output plugin is the last plugin type in that agent's plugin pipeline model.